okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/java/accesstoken.md

 This helper class configures a JWT parser with the details found via the [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html).
 The public keys used to validate the JWTs will also be retrieved and cached automatically.

-After you have a `JwtVerifier` from above section and a `access_token` from a successful login, or from the `Bearer token` in the authorization header, you will need to make sure that this is still valid.
+After you have a `JwtVerifier` from the above section and an `access_token` from a successful sign in, or from a Bearer token in the authorization header, you will need to make sure that this is still valid.
 All you need to do is call the `decode` method (where `jwtString` is your access token in string format).